vippsas/vipps-login-api/vipps-login-api-checklist.md

           merchant portal white list, see the
       [FAQ](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#how-can-i-activate-and-set-up-vipps-login) for how to do this
   - [ ] All URLs use HTTPS or native URL schemes (like `vipps://`), not HTTP.
-  - [ ] ALL URLs matche the exact URI sent on `/auth` request.
+  - [ ] ALL URLs match the exact URI sent on `/auth` request.
 No query parameters, no additional trailing `/`.
 - [ ] The scopes requested are only the scopes required, no "nice to have" scopes.
 - [ ] If using national identity number and/or account number scopes: You have been granted access to request these scopes.
       [Apply here](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#who-can-get-access-to-nin-and-how)